Article Translations: (Spanish)

 - struggle with learning a foreign language

 Dyslexia can only be formally diagnosed through a comprehensive evaluation by a reading specialist or psychologist, either at school or in the community.
 Pediatricians often know the signs of dyslexia and can guide families to proper help.
-It's important that the person who evaluates a child be properly trained and have experience with dyslexia.

 Fortunately, with the proper assistance and help, most kids with dyslexia are able to learn to read and develop strategies that allow them to stay in the regular classroom.

 They usually work with a specially trained teacher, tutor, or reading specialist to learn how to read, spell, and manage the condition.
 Your child's teacher, psychologist, or pediatrician may recommend an academic therapist — also called an education therapist or an academic language therapist — who is trained to work with kids with dyslexia.

 In the United States, federal laws entitle kids with dyslexia to special help in public schools, such as specialized instruction, extra time for tests or homework, or help with taking notes.
 Parents should discuss these laws and accommodations with school staff.